jennimegumi/jennimegumi/README.md

 - 🔭 I’m currently working on **gallery. sort of.
 Website**

-- 🌱 I’m currently learning **Angular**
+- 🌱 I’m currently learning **ReactJS Framework**

-- 💬 Ask me about nothing, not much of a programmer
+- 💬 Ask me nothing... not much of a programmer

 - 📫 How to reach me: **jennygraceapo@gmail.com**